xyushman/System.Administration.Intern.Task.2025/Task.md

 4. **Plan:** Select a plan that meets your needs (e.g., Basic Shared CPU with 2GB+ RAM).

-5. IP: IPv6 should be enabled
+5. IP: IPv6 should be enabled along with IPv4

 6. **Datacenter:** Choose a region close to your users.